phhpro/atomchat/README.md

 ### Emojis

 As of February 2019 only Firefox appears to have suitable Unicode support.
 The script therefore only covers a very basic set of emojis, which ought to be available on most devices and platforms.
+Edit `emo.txt` to add or modify.

 ### Uploads